Inherited a house and unsure what to do?

 At The Pro Home Buyer, we help homeowners assess their real estate situation and provide the support they need to decide what to do with their inherited house.

 A woman inherited a house after both her father and brother had lived there for many years.
 Her brother had been squatting in the home and had severely damaged the property.
-The situation was so bad that the neighbours contacted the Board of Health several times.
+The situation was so bad that the neighbors contacted the Board of Health several times.
 She had to evict her brother through the court system.

-Why Massachusetts homeowners trust us
+Why Massachusetts homeowners trust me

 Local expertise

-We know the ins and outs of Massachusetts real estate.
+I know the ins and outs of Massachusetts real estate.

 Experienced home buyer